IntelliTect/Documentation/Trellis/Comparing-Snapshots.md

 ---
 ### Targeted Change Packages
-The targeted change packages section is used to move the changes to another enviornment.
-See [Migrate Changes To Another Enviornment](Migrate/Migrate-Changed-Packages.md#Migrating-Changes-to-Another-Environment) TODO for more information.
+The targeted change packages section is used to move the changes to another environment.
+See [Migrate Changes To Another Environment](Migrate/Migrate-Changed-Packages.md#Migrating-Changes-to-Another-Environment) TODO for more information.

 <img src="Media/Compare-Snapshots-Targeted-Packages.png" width="400">